 Besides circle dancing at night and other spiritual rituals, the vision included a call to work with white settlers peacefully, remain moral in all things, and do not drink alcohol or otherwise sully their bodies.
 Interestingly enough, the concept of a rebirth of deceased ancestors stemmed at least partially from Wovoka's Christian upbringing. [ix]

-Many tribes adopted this ritual because they dearly wanted those things to happen.
-They believed in the vision of the originator until, the 1890 massacre at Wounded Knee destroyed that hope.
+Many indigenous peoples adopted this ritual because they dearly wanted those things to happen.
+They believed in the vision of the originator until the 1890 massacre at Wounded Knee destroyed that hope.

-The concept of sweat lodges goes back through the generations to early days when Native people sought out a type of physical and spiritual cleansing and vision questing combined.
+The concept of sweat lodges goes back through the generations to early days when Native Americans sought out a type of physical and spiritual cleansing and vision questing combined.

 Sweat lodges, which are more appropriately called purification lodges[x], are about renewing yourself and forming a limitless bond with the spiritual world.
 Different tribes have various methods for achieving this goal, but it really all starts with a small wooden frame, blankets or hides covering it, and a source of heat.
 They are organized and orchestrated by spiritual leaders in the community who give specific instructions based on the individual's needs or goals.